LAST FLIGHT HOME

 WETALK

-WETALK is a new traveling talk show and live event about the women shaping our culture, moving the conversation from #MeToo to #WeDo, by focusing on unlikely combinations of unique women.
+A traveling talk show and live event produced and hosted by Ondi Timoner and sponsored by Dell and Majority about the women shaping our culture, aimed at moving the conversation from #MeToo to #WeDo, by focusing on unlikely combinations of unique women.
 The mission of WeTalk is to bring together change-makers who are blazing new paths across arts, entrepreneurship, government, and technology to spark new ideas & creations.

-The show launched at SXSW and has since traveled to New York for the Tribeca Film Festival.
+The show launched at SXSW and traveled far and wide - from the Tribeca Film Festival in NYC, to AirBnB HQ in San Francisco, to Red Bull HQ in Santa Monica and beyond.
 Guests have included award-winning filmmakers such as Lynn Shelton, Megan Griffiths, Kate Davis,Cristina Constrantini, Andrea Nevins, Stephanie-Wang Breal, and Nancy Schwartzman ; ground-breaking entrepreneurs such as Arlan Hamilton, Emily Best, Puneet Kaur Ahira, Jen Consalvo, Melanie Elturk & Bea Arthur ; technologic visionaries such as Megan Smith, Neha Narula and Samantha Snabes; extraordinary civic leaders such as Rabbi Rachel Timoner and Jennifer Cooper and cultural disruptors Christy Havranek and Alysia Reiner.

 JUNGLETOWN

-In the depths of the Panamanian jungle, an American entrepreneur and hundreds of young people are building the world's "most sustainable modern town"
+A 10 hour series by Ondi Timoner, JUNGLETOWN takes viewers into the depths of the Panamanian jungle to find an American entrepreneur and hundreds of young people who are building the world's "most sustainable modern town” and facing life-altering challenges along the way.

 WHEN GENIUS AND INSANITY HOLD HANDS

-This talk was given at a local TEDx event, produced independently of the TED Conferences.
-The internet is a horror film starring all of us — will we step out of line and create something different?
+The Internet is a horror film starring all of us — will we step out of line and create something different?
 Ondi Timoner (two-time Sundance Grand Jury Prize winner) explores what happens when genius and insanity hold hands to create the impossible.
 In the future, 40% of jobs may be eliminated by technology — but were you working on your dream anyway?

-Ondi Timoner has the rare distinction of winning the Grand Jury Prize at the Sundance Film Festival twice, for “Dig!”
-(2004) and “We Live in Public” (2009).
-She currently produces and hosts the only documentary talk show in the world, BYOD (Bring Your Own Doc), which has more than 150 episodes, and has created an online network for entrepreneurs, innovators and artists documenting the top thought-leaders and doers who use technology to disrupt old paradigms, called A Total Disruption.
+Ondi Timoner has the rare distinction of winning the Grand Jury Prize at the Sundance Film Festival twice, for “DIG!”
+(2004) and “WE LIVE IN PUBLIC” (2009).
+She produced and hosted the only documentary talk show in the world, BYOD (Bring Your Own Doc), which has more than 300 episodes, and has created an online network for entrepreneurs, innovators and artists documenting the top thought-leaders and doers who use technology to disrupt old paradigms, called A TOTAL DISRUPTION.

 Timoner has also directed numerous commercials for such clients as Ford, State Farm, the Clinton Foundation and many music videos for artists including Lucinda Williams, The Jonas Brothers, The Vines, OK Go and Fastball, which garnered her a Grammy nomination in 1998.
-She is a fellow of the Sundance Institute and the Tribeca All-Access Program, and has been a member of the Director’s Guild of America since 2006.
+She is a member of the Academy of Motion Pictures, the DGA, the WGA, the PGA, and a fellow of the Sundance Institute and the Tribeca All-Access Programs.

 HOW TO MAKE A GREAT DOCUMENTARY

-In this two-hour masterclass, critically acclaimed two-time Sundance Grand Jury Prize-winning director Ondi Timoner (DIG!, WE LIVE IN PUBLIC, BRAND: A Second Coming, and most recently her new series for Viceland JUNGLETOWN) takes you through the process of creating a great documentary - from choosing a subject to developing your idea into reality.
+In this two-hour masterclass, critically acclaimed 2X Sundance Grand Jury Prize-winning director Ondi Timoner (DIG!, WE LIVE IN PUBLIC, BRAND: A Second Coming, JUNGLETOWN) takes you through the process of creating a great documentary - from choosing a subject to developing your idea into reality.
 Timoner shares clips from her films to demonstrate tips and techniques that will forever transform how you approach filmmaking - from pre-production through production, to post-production through distribution and beyond!